RedBrumbler/BMBFCustomSabers/SaberTrailGuide.md

-# Guide to Making Custom SaberTrails for BeatOn
+# Guide to Making Custom SaberTrails for BMBF

-### @RedBrumbler#6295 ‘s (or u/RedBrumbler) Guide to making custom sabertrails for the BeatOn Asset replacement mod
+### @RedBrumbler#6295 ‘s (or u/RedBrumbler) Guide to making custom sabertrails for the BMBF Asset replacement mod